Help for you

 Loss, grief and bereavement

-Our sessions (found here) aim to give volunteers and staff within support organisations, a better understanding of the types of grief and how to look after yourself and others.
+Our Introduction to Supporting Loss, Grief and Bereavement sessions aim to give volunteers and staff within support organisations, a better understanding of the types of grief and how to look after yourself and others.

 Drawn Line Grape